-Long time PowerPoint users will remember the difficulties of charting -- it was so painful, time-consuming, and repetitive a task changing the fills of all the series one after the other -- and if your presentation had more than one chart slide, then you also had to ensure that all charts looked the same.
+Long time PowerPoint users will remember the difficulties of charting.
+It was so painful, time-consuming, and repetitive a task changing the fills of all the series one after the other.
+Moreover, if your presentation had more than one chart slide, then you also had to ensure that all charts looked the same.

-PowerPoint 2007 made things simple and PowerPoint 2010 takes it further by makes this sort of repetitive formatting easy and consistent with the Chart Styles option -- these are pre-defined styles that contain combinations of formatting elements such as fills, outlines, and effects.
-PowerPoint provides various styles to choose from -- and all these styles are based on Office Themes.
+PowerPoint 2007 made things simple and PowerPoint 2010 for Windows takes it further by making this sort of repetitive formatting easy and consistent with the Chart Styles option.
+These are predefined styles that contain combinations of formatting elements such as fills, outlines, and effects.
+PowerPoint provides various styles to choose from, and all these styles are based on Office Themes.

-- Select the chart on your slide -- this shows the context-sensitive Chart Tools tabs in the Ribbon area, as shown in Figure 1.
+- Select the chart on your slide.
+Doing so shows the context-sensitive Chart Tools tabs in the Ribbon area, as shown in Figure 1.

 - Within the Chart Tools Design tab of the Ribbon, you'll find the Chart Styles group that you can see in Figure 2.
 Click the downward pointing arrow found towards the bottom right side of the Chart Styles gallery (highlighted in red).

-- This opens the dropdown Chart Styles gallery, as shown in Figure 3.
+- Doing so opens the dropdown Chart Styles gallery, as shown in Figure 3.